-Drug testing protocol and sanctions for positive drug tests can be found in the Athlete Student handbook: http://gowarriorathletics.com/saa/index
+Drug testing protocol and sanctions for positive drug tests can be found in the Athlete Studenthandbook: https://gowarriorathletics.com/documents/2024/8/26/2024-25_STUDENT_ATHLETE_HANDBOOK.pdf

-Results & Referrals Due to Positive Tests: 2021 academic year, 3 of 40 Student Athletes tested, tested positive for marijuana.
-All student athletes who test positive are referred for follow-up assessment and substance use education. \Note, no testing took place during the 2020 academic year due to COVID - 19 restrictions.
+Results & Referrals Due to Positive Tests: 2022-23 academic year, 2 of 39 Student Athletes tested, tested positive for marijuana, and 2023-24 academic year, 4 of 38 Student Athletes tested, tested positive for marijuana.
+All student athletes who test positive are referred for follow-up assessment and substance use education.